dr-guangtou/daily_astroph/astroph-1805.md

 #### [50% of Quasar Outflows are Situated at Least 100 Parsecs From the Central Source](https://arxiv.org/abs/1805.01543)
+    * Our results show that Siv absorption is only detected in 25% of Civ BAL outflows.
+The smaller detection fraction is due to the higher total column density (NH) needed to detect Siv absorption.
+    * We find that at least 50% of quasar outflows are at distances larger than 100 pc from the central source, and at least 12% are at distances larger than 1000 pc.

 #### [VLT/X-Shooter Survey of BAL Quasars: Large Distance Scale and AGN Feedback](https://arxiv.org/abs/1805.01544)
+    * S iv and S iv* troughs, whose ratio can be used to determine the distance of the outflows from the central source (R)
+    * At least two of the outflows have a kinetic luminosity greater than 0.5% of their Eddington luminosity, implying that they are able to provide significant AGN feedback.
+    * most of these outflows are situated far away from the AGN accretion disk; and that a significant portion of them can contribute to AGN feedback processes.

 #### [A Mini-BAL Outflow at 900 pc from the Central Source: VLT/X-shooter Observations](https://arxiv.org/abs/1805.01545)